 Storage & Meal Prep

-Freezing is not recommended, as the shrimp and fresh vegetables do not thaw well.
+- Skip the freezer — Fresh vegetables and cooked shrimp don't freeze particularly well. and fresh vegetables do not thaw well.

 You Asked, I Answered